litexlang/litex-tutorial/Turorial/Exist.md

 ## Prove claimed Exist Proposition

 Every Exist Proposition have to be proved.
-Like what you usual do on math, You can just give an example with `exist`:
+Like what you usually do on math, You can just give an example with `exist`:

 ```litex
 exist_prop x R st larger_than(y R):